As you start shopping for a new central air conditioner or heat pump, chances are you’ll come across the acronym BTU. But what does BTU mean?

 When we talk about AC units and heat pumps removing heat from your home, it’s the same as saying that they’re moving energy.
 BTUs tell you how much energy your air conditioner is using to do all that.
 So, if you see that your air conditioner has 12,000 BTUs, that means it’s absorbing 12,000 British Thermal Units of heat each hour and moving it outside so your environment inside feels better.

-When you get a new air conditioner or heat pump, you want to ensure correct HVAC sizing.
+When you get a new HVAC system, you want to ensure correct HVAC sizing.
 If your system is too big or too small for your home, you’ll run into problems.
 Work with an HVAC professional to ensure you get a Goldilocks system – just the right size to heat and cool your home efficiently, with maximum comfort.

 BTUs are also part of the Manual J Calculation, a mathematical method HVAC professionals use to accurately determine how much heating and cooling a home your size requires.
 You can request a Manual J calculation from an experienced HVAC technician.